Scientists Develop Organ-On-A-Chip Device To Better Understand Premature Births

-Scientists have developed a device that could lead to better understanding of why more than one in 10 babies worldwide are born prematurely, reports Science Daily.
-The device also could have more far-reaching impact in that it can possibly lead to preterm labor treatment and prevention options.
+Scientists have developed a device that could lead to a better understanding of why more than one in 10 babies worldwide are born prematurely, reports Science Daily.
+The device also could have a more far-reaching impact in that it can possibly lead to preterm labor treatment and prevention options.

-Scientists reported that they have developed on organ-on-a-chip device that replicate the functions of a key membrane in the placenta, which could help explain how bacterial infections promote preterm delivery.
+Scientists reported that they have developed an organ-on-a-chip device that replicates the functions of a key membrane in the placenta, which could help explain how bacterial infections promote preterm delivery.
 The device also could be used to create new treatments.
 The report was published in ACS Biomaterials Science & Engineering.

 Bacterial infections cause inflammation of the placenta or the placental barrier, which regulates the flow of nutrients between a mother and her child.
 This can lead to rupturing of the amniotic sac, resulting in early-onset labor.